JemmyMGY/vending-machine-service/README.md

 - The recommended versions of docker is `v24.x.x` and for docker-compose `v2.24.x+`
 - The application will be available at `http://localhost:8080/api/v1` after running `make run`
 - Default database will be created automatically with the schema from `src/main/resources/db/schema.sql`
-- JWT tokens expire after 24 hours by default
+- JWT tokens expire after 24 hours by default (configurable)

 ## Thanks